Decorrelation Speeds Up Vision Transformers: Methods

 Our MAE pre-training implementation closely mirrors the ViT-Base recipe of \citet{he2022masked}.
 We divide each image into $16\times16$ patches (as in \citet{dosovitskiy2020image}), embed them into a 768-dimensional space, and process them through a 12-layer transformer encoder with 12 attention heads per layer.
 75\% of these patches are randomly masked during training, and a lightweight, 2-layer decoder reconstructs the missing pixels via an $\ell_{2}$ loss. \citet{he2022masked} report no significant difference in fine-tune performance with decoder depths of 2, 4, or 8 layers.
 We therefore use a 2-layer decoder for maximal efficiency.

 As mentioned in Section \ref{method:dbp}, DBP is applied individually to the layers of a DNN.
 In our MAE pre-training setup, we extend DBP to the vision transformer architecture by integrating it directly into the encoder.
 Specifically, we apply DBP to the patch-embedding projection and to all multi-head self-attention and feed-forward MLP layers across the 12 encoder blocks.
 Figure~\ref{fig:dbp_encoder_overview} illustrates this integration.
-While prior work on vision transformers has leveraged head-decorrelation as a regularizer (e.g. \citet{bhattacharyya2023decatt}), to our knowledge this is the first work to apply a full decorrelation-based optimization scheme across all encoder layers of a MAE pre-training framework, including patch embeddings and MLPs.

-A key practical finding from our early experiments is that applying DBP to the decoder destabilizes MAE pre-training (see Appendix~\ref{a:module_selection}).
+While prior work on vision transformers has leveraged head-decorrelation as a regularizer (e.g. \citet{bhattacharyya2023decatt}), to our knowledge this is the first work to apply a full decorrelation-based optimization scheme across all encoder layers of a MAE pre-training framework, including patch embeddings and MLPs. \\A key practical finding from our early experiments is that applying DBP to the decoder destabilizes MAE pre-training (see Appendix~\ref{a:module_selection}).
 This behaviour has not been reported in prior decorrelation work, and it necessitated design choices unique to ViT-based masked autoencoding.
 To preserve stability and to minimize computational overhead, we therefore apply DBP exclusively to the encoder.
 This design aligns with our objective of improving encoder representations, which are critical for downstream segmentation performance.

 Beyond limiting DBP's computational overhead to the encoder, we also ensure it remains strictly a pre-training mechanism and does not affect any downstream task.
-Concretely, for each decorrelated layer we compute the fused weight $\mathbf{\tilde{W}}=\mathbf{WR}$ (see Equation \ref{eq:layer}) and store $\mathbf{\tilde{W}}$ in place of $(\mathbf{W}, \mathbf{R})$.
+Concretely, for each decorrelated layer we compute the fused weight $\mathbf{\tilde{W}}=\mathbf{WR}$ as implied by Eq.~\eqref{eq:layer}, and store $\mathbf{\tilde{W}}$ in place of $(\mathbf{W}, \mathbf{R})$.
 This fusion, performed either at save time or load time, ensures that downstream fine-tuning sees the trained, decorrelated weights directly, without any DBP overhead.